 Thomas Abrams (PhD, 2014) is an assistant professor in the Department of Sociology at Queen's University.

 Jamie Brownlee (PhD, 2014) teaches on corporate crime, climate change, and environmental policy in the Departments of Geography & Environmental Studies and Law & Legal Studies at Carleton.
 He is the author or editor of four books on Canadian political economy, higher education, and access to information law.

-Derek Silva (MA, 2014) is an Assistant Professor of Criminology at King’s University College at Western University where he teaches and researches in the areas of terrorism studies, social control, law, and sport.
+Derek Silva (MA, 2014) is an Associate Professor of Criminology at King's University College at Western University where he teaches and researches in the areas of terrorism studies, social control, law, and sport.
 You can find his most recent work here, or keep up with him on Twitter @DerekCrim.

 Daniel Braun (PhD, 2013) is an Educational Developer in the Office of Teaching and Learning Services at MacEwan University in Edmonton, Alberta.
 He also can’t help himself from indoctrinating sociology students every now and then.

 Christian Caron (PhD, 2013) is full-time teaching professor in the Department of Sociology at the University of Toronto.

 Chanel Ghazzawi (MA, 2013) is working with Transport Canada as a Program Policy Analyst with the Innovation Centre.
 Here, she conducts, monitors, and prepares analyses of socio-economic studies, programs, and projects with direct transportation implications to assess their impacts on the federal government's and other jurisdictions' priorities and goals.